Big Old Trees

 The tradition of a Class Tree Planting began with the Class of 1921, three years after the college had been founded.
 They selected a soft silver maple to symbolize "grace, delicacy, beauty and endurance."
 Ever since, each class has head a tree-planting ceremony.

 In 1924, Sister Mary Francesca Urnauer and her class planted the row of loose-barked London plane (sycamore) trees, which gracefully line Seton Hill Drive today.

 Seton Hill trees honor individual alumnae, family members and special friends who are gone but not forgotten.
 Many others have been planted by students in memory of, or in honor of, favored professors who offer up the knowledge which comes from the roots of Seton Hill University.(Text above adapted from "Notable Trees of Seton Hill")

-Seton Hill Trees - and Seton Hill Students - Star in New Television Commercial
+Seton Hill Trees - and Seton Hill Students - Star in 2014 Television Commercial